 Auto-Scaling

-Set up auto-scaling rules to automatically add or remove instances of your application based on predefined conditions, such as CPU utilization or incoming traffic.
-This ensures that your application can handle spikes in user activity without manual intervention.
+Configure auto-scaling policies to automatically add or remove application instances based on triggers like CPU load or incoming traffic.
+This enables your application to absorb traffic spikes without manual changes.

 Containerization and Orchestration